CLNEulalia/Heroku-Django-Deployment-1/README.md

 4. Open the project in the editor with `code .`.
 Add this one line to your `Procfile`.
 Make sure to replace the example_django with the name of your **project root**.

 ```
+# Replace example_django with your project root name:
 web: gunicorn example_django.wsgi
 ```

-5. Add the following to you `.gitignore` file:
+5. Add the following to your `.gitignore` file:

 ```
 .env